Sam-MARTis/EulerianFluidSimulator/README.md

 $$q^{n+1} = q' + \Delta t g({q'}^n)$$

-We do this in steps because we can use specialised and optimized functions for solving $f$ and $g$ respectively.
+We do this in steps because we can use specialized and optimized functions for solving $f$ and $g$, respectively.

 Additionally, the output of one step could have certain properties that help in the second function.

-In our case, when we want to simulate the fluid, we first make the fluid 'divergergence free' and THEN move the fluid.
+In our case, when we want to simulate the fluid, we first make the fluid 'divergence free' and THEN move the fluid.

 The first step is basically solving for incompressibility.

-The second step is called avection, wehre we move the fluid state forward in time by a small differential time.
+The second step is called advection, where we move the fluid state forward in time by a small differential time.

-It is important that we advect only across a diveregnce-free fluid.
+It is important that we advect only across a divergence-free fluid.

-We break the entire simulation space into grid.
+We break the entire simulation space into a grid.
 We'll be using a MAC grid.
-Next, we store all the vertical velociies of the fluid at a point in the top and bottom of the grid cell that the point is in.
+Next, we store all the vertical velocities of the fluid at a point in the top and bottom of the grid cell where the point is.
-Similarly for horizonatal velocitires in right and left.
+Similarly, for horizontal velocities on the right and left.

-Solving for divergence becomes easy now because we just have to make sure there is no cell with more fluid in than going out or vice verse.
+Solving for divergence becomes easy now because we just have to make sure there is no cell with more fluid in than going out or vice versa.

 ```typescript
   findDivergence = (): number => {